List of recurring The Simpsons characters: Charlie

 Charlie (voiced by Dan Castellaneta) works at the Springfield Nuclear Power Plant as the 'Dangerous Emissions Supervisor'.
-He was briefly replaced by Mindy Simmons, but she got fired afterwards due to alcoholism and disruptive behavior.
+Due to reporting gross safety violations (including a painted-on emergency exit door), he was briefly replaced by Mindy Simmons, but she got fired afterwards due to alcoholism and disruptive behavior.
 His first appearance was in "Life on the Fast Lane".
 He was briefly out of work due to an unnamed on-the-job injury, where he collected workers' compensation; however, future episodes show him back to work.
 He has a wife and two kids, as well as a sister with a wooden leg (which Charlie used as a lucky bat).
 In "The Trouble with Trillions", Charlie tells Homer (who is working undercover) that he has plans to overrun the American government due to their stalling on making HDTV available; he is soon arrested by FBI agents for conspiracy.

 Dan Castellaneta said that he did "an imitation of Lenny" for the voice.

 Chase/Pyro

 Chase, also known as Pyro, (voiced by Hank Azaria) is an American Gladiator.
 He is a parody of the real-life Gladiator Nitro and first appears in the episode "A Milhouse Divided", dating Luann after her divorce.
 Their relationship ends when she is caught cheating with his own best friend, Gladiator Gyro.

 He also appears in "Wild Barts Can't Be Broken", "Mom and Pop Art", "Alone Again, Natura-Diddily", "It's a Mad, Mad, Mad, Mad Marge", "Day of the Jackanapes", "A Star Is Born Again" and "The Bart of War".